The Surrealism Website

 Michael Cheval (Mikhail Khokhlachev) was born in Kotelnikovo, a small town in southern Russia.
 Growing up in an artistic family, his love of drawing was encouraged from early childhood by his father, Mikhail Khokhlachev, a self-taught artist and by his grandfather, Yuri Lipov, a professional artist and sculptor.
 His ability developed quickly and by three years old, he could already draw complex compositions.

 When Cheval's family moved to Germany in 1980, the new environment made a great and indelible impression on the young artist.
 In 1986, he moved to Balkanabat, Turkmenistan and graduated from Ashgabat school of Fine Art in 1992.
-In 1990 Cheval held his first personal exhibition in Turkmenistan's State Museum of Fine Art.

 In 1993, he moved to Moscow, and worked as an independent artist and illustrator for various publishing houses.